St. Joseph Indian Trail – Michigan’s 200 Mile Ancient Highway

 Building Le Griffon 1679

 La Salle and his party’s first mission of Le Griffon was to trade in the Upper Great Lakes.
 The Griffon sailed up Lake Erie through the Straights of Detroit.
-On August 9th in Detroit, he met up with his lieutenant Henri De Tonti who joined him for the voyage up Lake Huron.
+On August 9th in Detroit, he met up with his lieutenant Henri De Tonti, who joined him for the voyage up Lake Huron.
 On August 27th, they arrived at Fort Michilimackinac to deliver 1,300 Livres worth of trade goods at the southwestern trading post.

-La Salle and De Tonti Separate
+La Salle and De Tonti Travel Separately

 Henri de Tonti